 If you are interested in becoming a volunteer, please review the training and skills below.
-You will also be able to download and fill-out an application form below.
-To download the form, you will need Acrobat Reader on your computer.
-You can also email the unit with questions, comments, or concerns if needed at the following address: Click here to send us an email.
+To apply for a position on the Victim Services Unit Team, select the APPLY TO VSU button below and fill out the online form.
+You can also email the unit with questions, comments, or concerns if needed at the following address: email@example.com

 - Applicants must pass a background check

 - Have your own transportation

 - Successfully complete a 20 hour training program to be certified by the Michigan Sheriff's Association

 - Able to be on call 5-8 twelve-hour shifts per month

 - Ability to get along well with people

 - Willingness to learn